best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 * Use of consistent date formatting (e.g. [YYYY-MM-DD](https://en.wikipedia.org/wiki/ISO_8601))
 * Padding the left side of numbers with zeros to maintain order -  e.g. `001` instead of `1`.
 The number of zeros should reflect the expected number of files.

 When using dates or times to name files, start with the largest unit of time and work towards the smallest.
+So we would use `2020-10-15_data_input`, and not `15-10-2020_data_input`.
 This will ensure that the default ordering of these files is in chronological order.
 This makes it much easier to find the earliest or latest files.

-You start filenames with numbers to order files, if ordering is logical and informative.
+You should start filenames with numbers to order files, if ordering is logical and informative.
-For example, where the `01_introduction` should come before `02_methodology` and `03_results`.
+For example, where the `001_introduction` should come before `002_methodology` and `003_results`.

 ### Analysis is a DAG